-I don’t remember much about learning how to ride a bicycle.
-I remember something about training wheels and taking a few nasty falls after they came off.
+I don’t recall much about learning how to ride a bicycle.
+I remember the training wheels and taking a few nasty falls.
 I do know that my father wasn’t there to help me or witness it.
 He was a small town family doctor who routinely worked over a hundred hours a week.
-Maybe I was traumatized by not having my father around when I accomplished this rite of passage.
-In fact, the longer I sit here thinking about it, the more upset I think I am getting.
-What do you think I should do?
+Maybe it’s one of the reasons I don’t have much of a memory of the experience?

 Riding a bike does represent a new level of freedom similar to learning to walk and drive.
 For most of us it becomes connected with an innumerable number of life experiences – both positive and unpleasant.
 Regardless of my thoughts about wanting or not wanting to ride a bike, the skill is a permanently embedded set of neurological circuits.

 You can’t unlearn how to ride a bicycle.
 In fact, you can’t eliminate any of the past experiences from your brain.
 They just become more difficult to pull up over time.
 The past can be triggered by a word, comment, or image.
 Pain is a more intense set of pathways that become tightly connected to your life experiences.
 The current definition of chronic pain is “…….. it is an embedded memory that becomes associated with more and more life experiences and the memory can’t be erased.”
 (1)

 So you are stuck with deeply ingrained pain patterns and the more attention you pay to them by trying to fix them just reinforces them.
 It is a miserable state of affairs.
 What are you going to do?